tudobieudat/githubgql/README.old.md

 ```

 Notes:
-* When the application starts index.html is the first page that is loaded.
+* When the application starts, the index.html is the first page that is loaded.
 This file has a root division which act as a placeholder for all application components are loaded into it.
 ```
 <div id="root"></div>
 ```